stukrause/Micasense_Altum/README.md

 The script aligns the images, calculates the reflectance of a reference panel, and applies the radiometric calibration to the images in the input directory.
 The output is saved in the specified output directory.

 The script requires a Micasense environment and the following libraries: micasense, mapboxgl, exiftool, and cv2.
+Script may need updates depending on changes in newer versions of https://github.com/micasense/imageprocessing.

 This is a command line command to run the script under Windows. \tif is originals \cal is calibration panel image \tif_ex is where to export.